 There are three subscription packages available, each investor plan enables a series of “free trades” in a month but realistically it’s a credit against trading fees.
 The “free” trades expire after 90 days, so keep this in mind when choosing your package as it could be cheaper to just take the basic package if after a while you won’t be trading as frequently.
 Keep in mind that while the “Super Investor” fee of £3.99 for UK trades is extremely low the basic fee of £7.99 for UK Shares is also very low.

 interactive investor vs Hargreaves Lansdown

-To give you a better example of how their charging structure stands up, we compared their trading fees to their nearest competitor, Hargreaves Lansdown.
+To give you a better example of how their charging structure stands up, I compared their trading fees to their nearest competitor, Hargreaves Lansdown.
 For the Super Investor plan it is worth remembering that there is a flat fee of £19.99.

 |Hargreaves Lansdown||interactive investor|